Republican Party of New Mexico

 The Republican Party of New Mexico is the affiliate of the United States Republican Party in New Mexico.
-It is headquartered in Albuquerque and led by chairperson Amy Barela, vice chair Hessel Yntema, secretary Kathleen Apodaca, and treasurer Kim Skaggs.
+It is headquartered in Albuquerque and led by chairperson Amy Barela, vice chair Hessel Yntema, and secretary Kathleen Apodaca.
 It currently has weak electoral power in the state, holding no statewide or federally elected offices, and having minorities in both houses of the New Mexico legislature.

 It is the primary opposition to the Democratic Party of New Mexico.
 The party has provided 12 of the 31 governors of New Mexico, including three since the 1990s (Susana Martinez, Gary Johnson, and Garrey Carruthers).
 Other key Republican figures in New Mexico's history include Lew Wallace, José Francisco Chaves, Miguel Antonio Otero, Elfego Baca, Octaviano Ambrosio Larrazolo, and Edwin L. Mechem.